Guide to contactless credit cards

 Best for simple travel rewards

-After approval, and for a limited time, you can earn 100,000 bonus miles after you spend $20,000 on purchases within 12 months of account opening.
-Or still earn 50,000 bonus miles after you spend $3,000 on purchases within the first three months of account opening.
+After approval you can earn 60,000 bonus miles after spending $3,000 on purchases within the first three months from account opening.

 In addition to the card’s valuable welcome bonus, the Capital One Venture’s benefits and perks, include 2x Venture miles on all purchases, a statement credit for Global Entry or TSA PreCheck (up to $100) and no foreign transaction fees.